nfldac-ken/wave_motor_tutorials/Wave_Kitronics_MotorDriver_Tutorial.md

 ```

-## Add a every funtion block to drive the display
+## Add an every function block to drive the display
 This allows us to see some of what is going on in the code

 ### From the Loops menu